AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 <InlineNestedAlert variant="info" header="true" iconPosition="right">

    Are you an existing developer?
-Stay ahead: Update your trader details to Keep EU listings active
+Stay ahead: Update your trader details to keep EU listings active.

    Existing developers can easily update their trader details directly in their publisher profile through [Adobe Developer Distribution](https://developer.adobe.com/distribute/accountProfile).

    Note that only trader details can be added; other fields cannot be edited by developers.
 For any other changes, write to ccintrev@adobe.com.

    Failing to update these details will result in the removal of your listing from the EU region.

  </InlineNestedAlert>

 ### Trader details 🌟